 We have been minimizing more and more our packing list, and of course, traveling in tropical countries does help us travel carry-on only.
 For a complete guide on how to travel carry-on only, read our last article.

-The kit is useful when eating out in street markets, to avoid the disposable items.
+The kit is ver very useful n Southeast Asia when eating out in street markets, to avoid the disposable items that hey normally use.

 We try to apply the 5Rs in our daily life and this time we wanted to apply them while traveling too.

 - Refuse – a gift or someone just offering something we may not need.
 It’s probably the hardest to do as we may be misunderstood.

 - Reduce – keep questioning yourself before any purchase, how hard do you really need to buy it.